home-assistant/developers.home-assistant/docs/dev_101_services.md

 providing a `filter` for the field description, the field will only be shown if at least one selected entity supports the field according to the configured filter.

+A filter must specify either `supported_features` or `attribute`, combing both is not supported.

-If multiple filters are specified, the field will be shown if at least one selected entity passes at least one filter.
+A `supported_features` filter is specified by of a list of supported features.
+The field will be shown if at least one selected entity supports at least one of the listed features.

-The filter supports filtering on `supported_features` as well as on state attribute values in general.
+An `attribute` filter combines an attribute with a list of values.
+The field will be shown if at least one selected entity's attribute is set to one of the listed attribute states.
+If the attribute state is a list, the field will be shown if at least one item in a selected entity's attribute state is set to one of the listed attribute states.

-This is a partial example of a field which is only shown if at least one selected entity has the needed `supported_features`:
+This is a partial example of a field which is only shown if at least one selected entity supports `ClimateEntityFeature.TARGET_TEMPERATURE`:

 ```yaml
   fields: